Romil1706/Autonomous-Obstacle-Avoiding-Robot-using-ESP32-and-Mqtt/README.md

 ### Autonomous Decision Logic
 The microcontroller compares the collected left and right distances:
-* If the **Left** path has more than 30 cm of clearance and is wider than the right side, it executes a `LEFT` turn.
+* If the Left path has more than 30 cm of clearance and is wider than the right side, it executes a `LEFT` turn.
-* If the **Right** path is wider and adequately clear, it executes a `RIGHT` turn.
+* If the Right path is wider and adequately clear, it executes a `RIGHT` turn.
 * If both directions are blocked, it triggers an `ESCAPE` turn to rotate out of the trapped space.

+### Motor Drive System (L298N)
+The locomotion of the vehicle is managed by the L298N H-Bridge motor driver module:
+* The ESP32 sends directional logic signals via four digital pins (`IN1`, `IN2`, `IN3`, and `IN4`) to the motor driver inputs.
+* The L298N translates these low-current microcontroller signals into high-current outputs required to turn the two DC geared motors.
+* For turning maneuvers, the driver runs the dual motors in opposite directions (differential steering) to pivot the car on its central axis smoothly alongside the front barrel wheel.

 ### Post-Turn Failsafe
 After deciding and turning, the robot takes one more forward reading.
 If the path is still blocked, it will forcefully continue rotating in the same direction until the path is completely clear.

 ## MQTT Topics